koshtaayush/hello-world/README.md

 ## Installation 🏗️

-npm install @koshtaayush/hello-world
+npm install hello-world-ayush

 ## Usage

-Import the hello-world package like
+Import the hello-world-ayush package like

-const printHelloWorld = require('hello-world');
+const printHelloWorld = require("hello-world-ayush");

 Then use,
 printHelloWorld();